BitTacklr/Projac/README.md

 # Executing projections

 How and when you decide to execute the projections is still left as an exercise to you.
-Typically the will sit behind a message subscription that pushes the appropriate messages into them, causing sql commands to be emitted as a side effect.
+Typically they will sit behind a message subscription that pushes the appropriate messages into them, causing sql commands to be emitted as a side effect.
 Once these sql commands have been captured you can use one of the built-in executors to execute them (Paramol).
 If on the other hand, you've authored your projections using the declarative style, then Projac offers a higher level of abstraction called the Async-/SqlProjector.

 You'll notice that projections don't know anything about the execution.
 This is deliberate, allowing you to decide when and how to flush commands to the relational database.